Code-Institute-Submissions/Memory-Game-15/README.md

             - My biggest challenge was to implement level up functionality.
 Took lot of try and error but managed to make it functional in last minute.

-            - I had issue with selecting cards after I got match, but maganed to fix it through reseting card selection in matched cards function.
+            - I had an issue with selecting cards after I got match, but maganed to fix it through reseting card selection in matched cards function.

-        * During development of this project I learn a lot about javascipt object oriented programing and still feel like I have a lot more to learn.
-I was super challenging and braintwisting to make it all functional.
+        * During development of this project I learn a lot about javascipt object-oriented programing and still feel like I have a lot more to learn.
+I was super challenging and brain-twisting to make it all functional.
 I am glad I managed to do it.
-This gives me motivation to keep learning and overcoming new challenges.
+This gives me the motivation to keep learning and overcoming new challenges.